 A similar principle applies to evaluating performance.
-Whilst scrum teams will organize special sessions called scrum retrospectives to assess how the team is doing, this sort of mid-project evaluation is not necessary for kanban teams.
-Scrumban teams will host ‘kaizen events’ in which teams members review processes, although these aren’t as regimented or routine as scrum retrospectives.
+Whilst Scrum teams will organize special sessions called Scrum retrospectives to assess how the team is doing, this sort of mid-project evaluation is not necessary for Kanban teams.
+Scrumban teams will host ‘kaizen events’ in which team members review processes, although these aren’t as regimented or routine as Scrum retrospectives.

 Metrics used to chart performance also differ quite significantly between the three philosophies.
-Scrum teams will use burndown charts to work out exactly how well their sprint setup is working out for them, while kanban teams will compare lead time (the time elapsed between comitting to a task and completing it) to cycle time (how long you actually spend working on a task).
-Meanwhile, scrumban teams are more interested in the average cycle time.
+Scrum teams will use burndown charts to work out exactly how well their sprint setup is working out for them, while Kanban teams will compare lead time (the time elapsed between committing to a task and completing it) to cycle time (how long you actually spend working on a task).
+Meanwhile, Scrumban teams are more interested in the average cycle time.